joshrotenberg/italian-anki/README.md

 # Italian Anki Decks

-A collection of JSON files and scripts for generating Anki decks to learn Italian at different proficiency levels.
+A collection of deck files (TOML) and scripts for generating Anki decks to learn Italian at different proficiency levels.
+Supports Markdown formatting in card content.

 ## Repository Structure

 ```
 italian-anki/
 ├── decks/
-│   ├── a1/           # A1-level JSON deck files
+│   ├── a1/           # A1-level deck files (TOML)
-│   └── a2/           # A2-level JSON deck files
+│   └── a2/           # A2-level deck files (TOML)
-├── generate.py       # Script to build .apkg Anki decks from JSON
+├── generate.py       # Script to build .apkg Anki decks from TOML
-├── validate.py       # Script to validate JSON deck format
+├── validate.py       # Script to validate deck file format
+├── json_to_toml.py   # Script used to convert JSON files to TOML format (legacy)
 ├── lint.py           # Script to run linting checks
 ├── setup.cfg         # Tool configuration
 ├── pyproject.toml    # Modern Python packaging and tool configuration